-Mr McDonnell is also conscious of being a role
+Mr McDonnell is also conscious of being a role model for his students.

 "The kids are always watching.
-For instance, they might see me go up for a blessing at Mass rather than communion and they want to know
+For instance, they might see me go up for a blessing at Mass rather than communion and they want to know why I did that."